History of the International Phonetic Alphabet: Increased Unicode support

+2029 IPA Convention

+A convention is planned for 2029, marking 40 years since the Kiel Convention.

 ExtIPA

 The Extensions to the International Phonetic Alphabet were devised at the 1989 Kiel Convention and later augmented by the International Clinical Phonetics and Linguistics Association.
 It originally included the core of what would later be split off as the Voice Quality Symbols.

 1989 list of symbols

 The initial extensions to the IPA that emerged from the Kiel Convention were as follows.

 The account was presented as a list of symbols with some brief explanations.
 The following are the letters and the examples given for the diacritics; the diacritics were also shown in isolation as in the charts later.
 The explanations are not repeated here; details can be found at extIPA or in the relevant phonetic articles.